Avg. Base Salary (USD)

 An early career Medical Writer with 1-4 years of experience earns an average total compensation (includes tips, bonus, and overtime pay) of $72,611 based on 332 salaries.
 A mid-career Medical Writer with 5-9 years of experience earns an average total compensation of $77,021 based on 79 salaries.
 An experienced Medical Writer …Read more

 A medical writer usually works at a pharmaceutical company, health services provider, medical equipment company, or a related organization.
 They write manuals, training materials, or educational papers and positions related to their organization’s specific field.
-Depending on their employer's needs, the medical writer may write for both medical professionals and potential patients/healthcare recipients.
-As such, it is important for the writer to be versatile and understand the various intended…Read more

 - Research, write and edit clinical documents like protocols, research papers, analysis plans and consent forms.